BrainVR/brainvr-unity-framework-documentation/docs/objects/overview.md

 Arena objects are game objects with implemented functions for positionings, rotations etc. Arena objects come with Arena object manager as well, which allows grouping of controllers of the same type and doing madifications groupwise (such as setting same height or colour).
 Specific implementations of arena object is the Goal object ([Goal controller](#goal controller)and [Goal manager](#goal manager)) and mark object ([Mark controller](#mark controller)and [Mark manager](#mark manager)), see those sections for info.

 ### Arena object controller
 Arena obejct (AO) controller shoudl consist of a single empty game object with only controller script attached.
 It has `PossibleObjects` and `ActiveObject` parameters which are usually children obejcts, that AO can change "into".
 When creating an AO object, don't forget to add it's child object as well.
-Goal object prefab has one such example prepared.
+Arena object shoudl have all colliders and mesh renderers in child objects, not on the same object where is the controller script.

 #### Variables